Veteran Services Officer

 Office Hours: Monday through Friday, 8 a.m. to 5 p.m.

 Leon served in the U.S. Navy from 1979 until 2003 and is a Desert Storm Veteran.
 He served aboard several different classes of ships and with the Seabees.
-Leon has been the Director, Veteran Services for Anderson County since September 2007.
+Leon has been the Director of Veteran Services for Anderson County since September 2007.

 The mission of the Anderson County Veterans Service Office is to provide Veterans, widows and their dependents counseling and assistance in filing for Disability Compensation, Pension, Death benefits, Education, Vocational Rehabilitation, Medical and Dental Treatment, Insurance and home loan benefits through the Department of Veterans Affairs.